<< ARI Watch

 There’s a false note in that Op-Ed, besides its mendacity.
 The style is wrong, the article doesn’t sound like something Mr. Ridpath would write judging from his public speaking.
 This may be because ARI subjects its Op-Eds to “slow and extensive editorial reviews” (see the entry for Robert Tracinski below), in other words they’re worked over by a committee.
 Anyway, he put his name on it.

-A monograph published in 1990 entitled “On the Independent Pursuit of Justice” describes how he duped a friend into barring two student Objectivists from an Objectivist conference in order to cover up a rape accusation by a former girlfriend.
-In 2018 a retired research physicist at the University of Washington made public a second allegation by an unknown woman.
+A monograph published in 1990 entitled “On the Independent Pursuit of Justice” describes how he duped a friend into barring two student Objectivists from an Objectivist conference in order to cover up a rape accusation by a former girlfriend while her mother lay dying in hospital.
+In 2018 George Marklin, a retired research physicist at the University of Washington, made public a second allegation by another woman.

 Gregory Salmieri